This post may contain affiliate links. Please read our disclosure policy.

 ADD.
-Stir in heavy cream and mix well.
+Return soup to the pot over low heat and stir in heavy cream and mix well.
 Add any more salt and pepper and garnish with croutons, basil and Parmesan cheese.

 How do I thicken tomato basil soup?
 There are several easy ways to thicken your soup.
 You can try adding any of the following:

 - flour: in a separate bowl mix 1 Tablespoon of flour to ½ c of soup.
 Whisk until smooth and return to pot of soup